nschonni/yari/testing/README.md

 ```

 This assumes you've set the appropriate environment variables and built the
 content.
-Alternatively, you can run `./testing/scripts/functional-test.sh`
+Alternatively, you can run `yarn test:functional`
 which takes care of all of these things.

 ## Conditional testing in CI